The Board is accountable to the Group’s shareholders for attaining a high standard of corporate governance.

 The directors of the Company, as non-executives, are expected to not only play a part in the management of the Company but also to challenge and contribute to the development of strategy and the achievement of the Company’s objectives.
 They all play their part by being experienced and commercial people who bring a wide range of skills and capabilities to the Board.

 Further active review of the Board composition is now planned, as referenced in the CEO’s Statement.

 Further information can be found in the Group’s Annual Report; Board of Directors on page 33.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.

-The Board continually considers and evaluates its own performance and effectiveness and that of the individual Directors and Board Committee members.
-The Company also conducts annual formal performance appraisals for the Chief Executive and Executive Directors and will continue to do so on an on-going basis.
+The Board continually considers and evaluates its own performance and effectiveness and that of the individual directors and Board Committee members.
+The Company also provides regular feedback to the CEO on both personal, executive leadership team and Company performance conducts annual formal performance and will continue to do so on an ongoing basis.

 8. Promote a corporate culture that is based on ethical values and behaviours.

 Brand Architekts is committed to high standards of ethical behaviour.
 This culture is monitored in both its Board, executive and senior manager meetings and is formalised in the Group’s ethical policy, Sustainability Blueprint Code of Conduct and Company Handbook.